Villa Paradiso: Later use

 The villa and grounds became the property of the city of Nice after the war.

 The city let the sculptor Marcel Mayer use one of the studios, where he executed various public commissions for seven years.

 He had been imprisoned in Germany and then in Rava-Ruska, Ukraine during the war.

 In the late 1940s the Nice Conservatory was installed at the Villa Paradiso.

-From 1957–2006 the Académie Internationale d'Eté de Nice (Nice International Summer Academy) was held at the Villa Paradiso in the premises of the conservatory.
+From 1957 to 2006 the Académie Internationale d'Eté de Nice (Nice International Summer Academy) was held at the Villa Paradiso in the premises of the conservatory.

 As of 2015 the city's Direction centrale de l'education was housed in the building.